MrHaribo/mrharibo.github.io/gettingstarted/index.md

 ![install-eclipse-docker-tools](EclipseDockerTools.PNG "Eclipse Docker Tools Installation")

 After installation make sure that the Eclipse Docker Tools are able to connect to the Docker Deamon.
-Connecting the Eclipse Docker Tools can sometime be a mit of a menace.
+Connecting the Eclipse Docker Tools can sometime be a bit of a menace.
 For detailed explanation consult the [Eclipse Docker Tooling User Guide](https://wiki.eclipse.org/Linux_Tools_Project/Docker_Tooling/User_Guide) for help.
 An example for the connection settings for Docker Desktop for Windows is shown in the image below.
 It might be also necessary to disable TLS for local connections to *tcp://localhost:2375*.
 You can do so in the Docker Desktop Client Settings Page under *Settings -> General*.

 On MacOS it might be easiest to specify the location of the Docker Socket File.